xjoeshadows/spurstuff/tools/ContextAPI/README.md

 - ### easyenrichment.py:
   - An easy way to do context api enrichment.
 Accepts a filename of IPs (comma, newline, or space separated) as an argument as well as pasting into the terminal.

+- ### currentipenrichment.py
+  - a simple tool to do an enrichment on the user's current external IP with colorized output

 - ### contextAPIFlexibleFileEnrichment.py:
   - Enriches a CSV with variable columns to JSONL, variable workers for parallel requests, outputs to JSONL.